StudentLoans999/Cloud-Resume-Challenge/Step 13/README.md

-Created a nwe GitHub repository called Cloud-Resume-Challenge
+Created a new GitHub repository called Cloud-Resume-Challenge

 All the steps below are given by GitHub (except for configuring your identity)

-Then in CMD, I change directory (cd) into C:\IT\AWS\CRC\CRC GitHub Source Control repo then ran "git init" in order to initialzie the repo
+Then in CMD, I change directory (cd) into C:\IT\AWS\CRC\CRC GitHub Source Control repo then ran "git init" to initialize the repo

 ![image](https://github.com/StudentLoans999/AWS/assets/77641113/bcadfd53-7f70-4a4e-8682-93b39aa11733)